puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 to identify a specific release version.

-We expect that some integrations will need to simultaneously maintain two major versions of the same action.
-Action directory names (or abbreviated YAML files) can optionally contain the major version separated from the name by an `@` character.
-If one or more versioned action directory names exist along with a non-versioned directory name, the non-versioned directory's major version must be larger than the largest versioned directory's major version.
+We expect that some integrations will need to simultaneously maintain two major versions of the same image slug.
+Image directory names (or abbreviated YAML files) can optionally contain the major version separated from the name by an `@` character.
+If one or more versioned image directory names exist along with a non-versioned directory name, the non-versioned directory's major version must be larger than the largest versioned directory's major version.

 #### Common metadata

-All action metadata has the following fields:
+All container image metadata has the following fields:

 ```yaml
 # The schema version.
 Required.
 Must be exactly the string "integration/v1".